Everything we know about Kingkiller Chronicle Book 3: Doors of Stone

 Rothfuss hasn't made any excerpts of the third book available just yet.
 However, you've finished both The Name of the Wind and The Wise Man's Fear, there are a handful of in-universe supplementary novellas to tide you over.
 The short story "How Old Holly Came to Be" was included in the anthology book Unfettered.
 The Lightning Tree, a Bast-focused novella, was published in the anthology Rogues.
 A stand-alone novella, entitled The Slow Regard of Silent Things, was published in 2014.

-Until we know more, these works are all we know about what's been going on in Temerant, so while we wait for The Doors of Stone to be perfected, it may be time for a re-read.
+Until we know more, these works are all we know about what's been going on in Temerant, so while we wait for The Doors of Stone to be perfected, it may be time to look elsewhere.